 As a biologist, I often face a weird stigma of either being a “green botanist” or a “laboratory geek.”
 And while I wish I knew more about those two particular fields (I wish I knew everything!), I am neither of the two!
 I am interested in health and nutrition within the context of biology.
 But I hear the question over and over again: what does biology have to do with health?
 Or nutrition?
 The answer is everything!

 Biology is the study of how life functions.
 Nutrition of organisms is a sub-topic of biology, and human nutrition is only a small area of all areas in biology.
 However, nutrition is often perceived as a separate discipline – when, in reality, it is interconnected with all fields of biology.
 Here, I share some thoughts and what I have experienced as someone connecting the two fields.

 While fields like environmental medicine, nutrigenomics, or evolutionary nutrition actually exist, they are small and hardly known to the general public and are even widely ignored when it comes to answering important questions in human health!

 One widely neglected discipline is comparative anatomy and physiology in dietary biology: comparing adaptations and diets of humans and their closest relatives.
 One of the few researchers who have taken on this field is Prof. Katharine Milton, whose scientific work I cite often – after all, this site is investigating these topics.

 Human health and nutrition can only be understood entirely in the framework of our evolutionary past and understanding the environmental changes that we are facing today!

-While biology, the bigger picture of nature, and real-life experience are the backbone of the content on frugivorebiology.com, it’s our standard to back up the information with highly credible sources, mainly from peer-reviewed literature.
-We aim to discover something new in every piece of content to gain a new perspective on the human diet.
-Everything that is published is written by people for people!
+While biology, the bigger picture of nature, and real-life experience are the backbone of the content on frugivorebiology.com, it’s my standard to back up the information with highly credible sources, mainly from peer-reviewed literature.
+I aim to discover something new in every piece of content to gain a new perspective on the human diet.
+Everything that is published is written by real people (no AI generated content) for people!